CiscoDevNet/terraform-provider-intersight/website/docs/d/niatelemetry_tenant.html.markdown

 ---
+subcategory: "niatelemetry"
 layout: "intersight"
 page_title: "Intersight: intersight_niatelemetry_tenant"
-sidebar_current: "docs-intersight-data-source-niatelemetry-tenant"
 description: |-
   Object is available at Tenant scope.
 ---

-# Data Source: intersight_niatelemetry._tenant
+# Data Source: intersight_niatelemetry_tenant
 Object is available at Tenant scope.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `bfd_if_pol_count`:(int) Number of Bidirectional Forwarding Detection bfdIfPol Model Objects.
 * `bfd_ifp_count`:(int) Number of objects with Bidirectional Forwarding Detection Interface Policy.
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `dhcp_rs_prov_count`:(int) Number of tenants with Dynamic Host Configuration Protocol enabled.
 * `dn`:(string) Dn for the tenants present.
 * `fhs_bd_pol_count`:(int) Number of objects with First hop security.
 Checks for presence of IP source gaurd, dynamic arp inspection.